o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 The primary function of a network is to transport and deliver packets according to service level objectives.
 For network operators, understanding both where and why packet loss occurs within a network is essential for effective operation.
 Device-reported packet loss provides the most direct signal for identifying service impact.
 While certain types of packet loss, such as policy-based discards, are intentional and part of normal network operation, unintended packet loss can impact customer services.
 To automate network operations, operators must be able to detect customer-impacting packet loss, determine its root cause, and apply appropriate mitigation actions.
 Precise classification of packet loss is thus crucial to ensure that anomalous packet loss is easily detected and that the right action is taken to mitigate the impact.
 Taking the wrong action can make problems worse; for example, removing a congested device from service can exacerbate congestion by redirecting traffic to other already congested links or devices.

 Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in "The Interfaces Group MIB" {{?RFC2863}} and "A YANG Data Model for Interface Management" {{?RFC8343}}, are insufficient for automating network operations.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
-For example, {{?RFC7270}} provides support for reporting discards per flow in IP Flow Information Export (IPFIX) {{?RFC7011}} using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to facilitate automated root cause analysis and impact mitigation (e.g., the "For us" reason code).
+For example, {{?RFC7270}} provides support for reporting discards per flow in IP Flow Information Export (IPFIX) {{?RFC7011}} using the forwardingStatus IPFIX Information Element, however, the defined drop reason codes also lack sufficient clarity to facilitate automated root cause analysis and impact mitigation (e.g., the "For us" reason code).

 This document defines an Information Model (IM) and specifies a corresponding YANG Data Model (DM) for packet loss reporting which address these issues.
 The IM provides precise classification of packet loss to enable accurate automated mitigation.
 The DM specifies a YANG implementation of this framework for network elements, while maintaining consistency through clear semantics.